ITRS-Group/cordial/tools/geneos/cmd/initcmd/README.md

 To specify a directory pass it as the only argument.
 It must be an absolute path.

 Note: The `init` commands no longer support setting a `USERNAME` and will return an error.
 All commands must be run as the user that will own and manage the Geneos environment.

-To also add Geneos components and install software releases you can use one of the pre-defined commands:

-`package init demo`

-`package init san`

-`package init floating`

-`package init all`

-`package init template`

-...

 ## Adopting An Existing Installation